 - 5.1 The Attendance Policy operates within the context of the school's mission and values.
 It is the aim of leaders to support every pupil to attend school each day in order to fulfil their academic and social potential. - 5.2 To realise this aim, the school will work in partnership with parents / carers, the local authority, and outside agencies to offer pupils support in maintaining excellent attendance.
 The barriers to accessing education are wide and complex, both within and beyond the school gates, and are often specific to individual pupils and families.
-Improving attendance is everyone's business: effective communication and joined up working are paramount. - 5.3 Excellent attendance is a pre-requisite of academic success.
-The school will ensure that parents are kept well-informed about the link between attendance and attainment and that when academic progress is jeopardised, this message is clearly reiterated, and support is offered to remove any existing or emerging barriers to attendance. - 5.4 School leaders will ensure there is a calm, safe, supportive and stimulating learning environment where pupils want to be present and are eager and ready to learn. - 5.5 The policy should be implemented alongside the Department for Education guidance document 'Working Together to Improve School Attendance'.
+Improving attendance is everyone's business: effective communication and joined up working are paramount, and the school will operate a 'support first approach' in line with DfE expectations - 5.3 Excellent attendance is a pre-requisite of academic success.
+The school will ensure that parents are kept fully informed about the link between attendance and successful outcomes and that when progress is jeopardised, this message is clearly reiterated, and support is offered to remove any existing or emerging barriers to attendance. - 5.4 One of the most important factors in promoting good attendance is the development of positive attitudes towards school.
+To this end, the school strives to provide a happy and rewarding experience for all children, and to foster positive and mutually respectful relationships with parents/carers. - 5.5 The policy will be implemented alongside the Department for Education guidance document 'Working Together to Improve School Attendance'.